apakulov/kafka-graphite/README.md

 Build
 -----
-Current plugin could be compiled with different Scala versions, use *scalaVersion* Gradle;'s property to define version
+Current plugin could be compiled with different Scala versions, use *scalaVersion* Gradle's property to define version

 ```
 ./gradlew -PscalaVersion=2.10.5 build